vjai-community/meetup/20191202_VJAI_MLMeetup_#18.md

 Nội dung chương trình:

 ---
-- speaker: Tho Phan - VJAI
-- title:  From Seq2seq with Attention to Abstractive Text Summarization
+### From Seq2seq with Attention to Abstractive Text Summarization
+### Speaker: Tho Phan - VJAI
+### Abstract:
-- abstract: Abstractive text summarization is nowadays one of the most important research topics in NLP.
+Abstractive text summarization is nowadays one of the most important research topics in NLP.
 However, getting a deep understanding of what it is and also how it works requires a series of base pieces of knowledge that build on top of each other.
 This is the reason why this presentation will give audiences an overview of sequence-to-sequence with the acceleration of various versions of attention over the past few years.
 In addition, natural language generation (NLG) with the focusing on decoder techniques and its relevant problems will be reviewed, as a supportive factor to the light of the success of automatic summarization.
 Finally, the abstractive text summarization will be represented with potential approaches to tackle some hot issues in some latest research papers.
 - Ref:
 1. Neural Abstractive Text Summarization with Sequence-to-Sequence Models, https://arxiv.org/abs/1812.02303
 2. Text Summarization with Pretrained Encoders, EMNLP-IJCNLP 2019, https://www.aclweb.org/anthology/D19-1387.pdf